-- Long-term Assets Asset growth, including the Residual Waste Recycling Plant at Millerhill, alongside a net upwards movement in asset values flowing from valuation work undertaken during 2019/20; - Current Assets and Long-term liabilities Long Term Public Works Loans Board borrowing, taking advantage of low interest rates and recognising the Council's current under borrowed position, was undertaken during 2019/20.
+- Long-term Assets Asset growth of £83.603 million, including the Residual Waste Recycling Plant at Millerhill, alongside a gross upwards movement in asset values of £38.667 million flowing from valuation work undertaken during 2019/20, this is offset by movement in depreciation of £8.284 million and other downwards movements of £2.383 million; - Current Assets and Long-term liabilities Long Term Public Works Loans Board borrowing, taking advantage of low interest rates and recognising the Council's current under borrowed position, was undertaken during 2019/20.
 This is reflected in the Balance Sheet at 31 March 20 with increased long-term liabilities sitting alongside higher short term and liquid investments.